lelouch0204/political-bias-detection/index.md

 <div class="info-box">

-This repository contains our comprehensive machine learning project for **CS 7641 - Machine Learning**.
-We are developing and implementing state-of-the-art ML algorithms to detect political bias in piece of text.
+This repository contains our comprehensive machine learning project for <b>CS 7641 - Machine Learning</b>.
+We are developing and implementing state-of-the-art ML algorithms to detect political bias in news articles.

 </div>